Kattis91/upcoming-artist/README.md

  ### Media

   - Both of the pictures are private and were taken by my friend.
+  - GNU Image Manipulation Program was used to resize the images.
   - The link to the YouTube video on the Home Page has been embedded from [YouTube](https://www.youtube.com/watch?v=nTsaN-Arjac).
 I have made some modifications to the link.
   - The links to Spotify on the Music Page are sourced from [Spotify](https://open.spotify.com/artist/47TNB33Ux4tXEC8HX2YTrX).
 I have made some modifications to the links.